WXXO (FM)

 WXXO (91.5 FM) is a public, listener-supported radio station in Rochester, New York, airing a classical music radio format.
 Its programs can also be heard in Houghton on WXXY (90.3 FM) and on the seventh digital subchannel of WXXI-TV (channel 21).
-It's owned by the WXXI Public Broadcasting Council, which also owns WXXI-TV and a two-station news and information service, WXXI (1370 AM) and WXXI-FM (105.9).
+It is owned by the WXXI Public Broadcasting Council, which also owns WXXI-TV and a two-station news and information service, WXXI (1370 AM) and WXXI-FM 105.9.
 WXXO holds periodic fundraisers on the air to support the station.

 WXXO has an effective radiated power (ERP) of 45,000 watts.
 The transmitter is located on Pinnacle Hill in Brighton.
 It is co-located with the towers for several Rochester FM and TV stations.

 History

 The station signed on December 23, 1974, as WXXI-FM, the FM sister station to WXXI-TV.
 Its initial format was a mixture of classical music, folk music, jazz, news and talk.
 WXXI-FM switched to mostly classical music after the 1975 format change of WBFB (92.5 FM) from a commercial classical station to all-news radio.
 WBFB donated its classical music library to WXXI-FM, and WBFB program director Simon Pontin soon joined WXXI-FM as its morning host.

 On July 2, 1984, WXXI-FM shifted most of its news programming, including NPR's Morning Edition and All Things Considered, to its new second service, WXXI (1370 AM).
 With the exception of some weekend and evening specialty programming, WXXI-FM became a full-time classical music service.

 In 2007, WXXI-FM began broadcasting using HD Radio technology, offering a simulcast of WXXI on its HD2 channel and a third service of news and information on its HD3 channel.

 On May 10, 2023, the station changed its call sign to WXXO with the WXXI-FM call sign moving to the former WJZR (105.9 FM) ahead of 105.9's relaunch as an FM simulcast of WXXI.
 Despite the change, WXXO continues to brand as "WXXI Classical".